Calcular Indice De Grasa Corporal

 The best method for calculating your body fat percentage depends on your individual needs, budget, and accessibility.

 • For a quick and easy estimate at home: BIA scales are readily available and provide a reasonable approximation.
-However, remember the limitations of this method.
+Even so, remember the limitations of this method.

 • For a more accurate estimation with some hands-on involvement: Skinfold calipers can provide a more precise measurement if done correctly, but require practice and skill.